 Updating Instance Metadata

-metadata attribute supports key/value string pairs while the
+metadata attribute supports key/value string pairs.
+The

 Avoid entering confidential information when assigning descriptions, tags, or friendly names to your cloud resources through the Oracle Cloud Infrastructure Console, API, or CLI.